charlotte-ruby/impressionist/README.md

     impressionist(impressionable, "some message", :unique => [:session_hash])

+Are you using Mongoid?

+Execute this command on your terminal/console:

+    rails g impressionist --orm mongoid

+This command create a file `impression.rb` on `config/initializer` folder.
+Add `config.orm = :mongoid` to this file:

+    # Use this hook to configure impressionist parameters
+    Impressionist.setup do |config|
+      # Define ORM.
+Could be :active_record (default), :mongo_mapper or :mongoid
+      # config.orm = :active_record
+      config.orm = :mongoid
+    end

 Development Roadmap
 -------------------
 * Automatic impression logging in views.
 For example, log initial view, and